-- Learn the definition of a mineral - Examine several common physical properties of minerals - Identify several common minerals based on their physical properties
+- Define what a mineral is and learn about the physical properties of minerals - · Determine the specific gravity of various unidentified minerals - Identify several common minerals based on their physical properties

 INTRODUCTION

 Minerals are the foundation of our planet and our society (we use minerals every day!).
 Minerals are used to make items like cars (Figure 1), smartphones, building materials, and pencils.
 They are also essential components of many foods we eat.
 All minerals are naturally occurring, inorganic substances with a characteristic chemical composition and a crystalline structure.
 A crystalline structure is an orderly 3-D arrangement of atoms (or molecules), and it results in the formation of crystals.
 Most mineral crystals occur in rocks, which are aggregates of one or more minerals.